sirkrouph-dev/rag-engine/README.md

 ---

-**The RAG Engine: From Prototype to Production in Record Time!** 🚀
+**The RAG Engine: Experimental Framework for Advanced RAG Pipelines!** 🧪

-Built with modern architecture principles, comprehensive testing, and production-grade deployment capabilities.
-Ready to scale from development to enterprise use.
+Built with modern architecture principles, comprehensive testing, and flexible deployment capabilities.
+Currently in active development for research and experimentation.

-_Choose your framework.
-Deploy anywhere.
-Scale infinitely._ ✨
+_Experiment.
+Learn.
+Contribute._ ✨